highlevelbits/blog/README.md

     nanoc view

     # publish the site
-    ./publish.rb
+    git push

-Iterate the final 3 whenever content has changed.
+Travis picks up upon push and runs the publish script.
+(As [described in a post](http://highlevelbits.com/2015/03/publishing_this_blog_with_travis.html).)
+If this is not working it is possible to publish locally also.
+Just find the appropriate script in the root folder.
+Iterate the final 3 whenever content as changed.

 File structure
 --------------